mgechev/blog.mgechev.com/_drafts/build-learn-your-own-light-lightweight-angularjs.markdown

 In order to have better understanding of the implementation, we need to dig a bit in theory.
 I'm doing this mostly for completeness, since we will need only basic graph algorithms.
 If you're familiar with the basic graph traversal algorithms (Depth-First Search and Breath-First Search) feel free to skip this section.

 First of all, what actually graphs are?
 We can think of given graph as pair of two sets: `G = { V, E }, E ⊆ V x V`.
 This seems quite abstract, I believe.
 Lets make it a bit more understandable.
 We can think of the set `V` as different Tinder users and the set `E` as their matches.
 For example, if we have the users `V = (A, B, C, D)` and we have matches between `E = ((A, B), (A, C), (A, D), (B, D))`, this means not only that `A` swipes right everyone but also that the edges inside our graph are these matches.
-We have something like:
+Our "social graph" will look like this:

 ![](/images/lightweight-ng/tinder-graph.png)